kaisdukes/quran-neural-chunker/README.md

 ## What’s in this Repo?

-A data preprocessor for the new [Quranic Treebank](https://qurancorpus.app/treebank/2:258) using neural networks.
+A data preprocessor for the [Quranic Treebank](https://qurancorpus.app/treebank/2:258) using neural networks.
 Divides longer verses into smaller chunks.

 To work with this codebase, you will need a strong background in Artificial Intelligence applied to Quranic Research, specifically in the fields of Computational Linguistics and Natural Language Processing (NLP).